MicrosoftDocs/biztalk-docs/biztalk/core/step-4-create-a-sample-xml-begindoc2.md

 ---
-description: "Learn more about: Step 4: Create a Sample XML BeginDoc"
+description: "Learn how to create a sample XML BeginDoc for a J.D.
+Edwards EnterpriseOne server."
 title: "Step 4: Create a Sample XML BeginDoc2 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"